 - breast size changes, such as one breast that’s larger or smaller than the other

 - nausea or vomiting

-When you’re pregnant or breastfeeding, small amounts of milk might leak out of your breasts.
-The leakage can start early in your pregnancy and you could continue to see milk for up to two or three years after you stop breastfeeding.
+When you’re pregnant or lactating, small amounts of milk might leak out.
+The leakage can start early in pregnancy, and you could continue to see milk for up to 2 or 3 years after ending nursing.

-However, women who aren’t pregnant or breastfeeding may have discharge as well.
+However, you may have discharge even if you’re not pregnant or lactating.
 Other causes of nipple discharge include:

 - birth control pills